ChowdhuryYeamin/Design_Patterns/README.md

 1. For **Kiosks**: Employees manually input the order number from the ticket and process cash payments.
 2. For **Stores**: Order numbers are auto-generated.
 Employees can choose between cash and credit card payment methods.

----

-To set up the project on GitHub, ensure you've structured your repository with the above-described classes and interfaces.
-Copy and paste the above README content to your GitHub repository's README.md file.
-You can further enhance the documentation with installation instructions, screenshots, or any other project-specific details.